gunjanjoshi-0798/Zomato-unsupervisedML/README.md

 - EDA - Performed exploratory data analysis and text preprocessing
 - Data CLeaning - I had to drop the entire feature as there were more than 50% null values
 - Feature Selection - For sentiment analysis, we have used rating and reviews features. - For clustering we got cost, cusine and timing of the restaurant as the features to build the model
-- Model development - For sentiment analysis, developed different models like: logistic regression, Random Forest classifier. - For clustering the resturants I have used the k-means and hirerchical clustering.
+- Model development - For sentiment analysis using LDA and Countvectorizer. - For clustering the resturants I have used the k-means and hirerchical clustering.
 - Conclusion - Drawing some insights from the data and the predictions made by our various predictive models on unseen (test) data.

 ## Approach